Red dwarf: Description and characteristics

+Subdwarfs

+Some M-class dwarfs are categorized as subdwarfs, rather than red dwarfs, because of their lower luminosity class of VI.
+They fuse hydrogen in their cores like normal main-sequence stars, but due to their low metallicity, they are less opaque, permitting more radiation, especially ultraviolet, to escape.
+They are therefore hotter but dimmer, falling about two magnitudes below the main sequence.
+They are much less common than regular main-sequence stars.
+Red dwarfs, to contrast, are common main-sequence stars.

 Spectral standard stars

 Gliese 623 is a pair of red dwarfs, with GJ 623a on the left and the fainter GJ 623b to the right of center.

 The spectral standards for M type stars have changed slightly over the years, but settled down somewhat since the early 1990s.
 Part of this is due to the fact that even the nearest red dwarfs are fairly faint, and their colors do not register well on photographic emulsions used in the early to mid 20th century.
 The study of mid- to late-M dwarfs has significantly advanced only in the past few decades, primarily due to development of new astrographic and spectroscopic techniques, dispensing with photographic plates and progressing to charged-couple devices (CCDs) and infrared-sensitive arrays.